Bury Grammar School (Girls): History

 Miss Dorothy Lester was Headmistress from 1954 until 1979 and during that time oversaw a phase of considerable development to the buildings.
 It was in Lester's time that the boys moved to a new school building across Bridge Road from the existing school, easing for a time the girls' school's difficulties finding room.
 Expanding to fill the available space, the girls' school reached 1 000 pupils in 1984, during the headship of Miss Joyce Batty.

-The School Today
+The school today

 Structure

-The school currently consists of co-educational nursery (Cygnets) and infants schools (ages 3 – 7), with junior (ages 7 – 11) and senior schools (ages 11 – 16) and a sixth form (ages 16 – 18) for girls only.
+The school currently consists of co-educational nursery (Cygnets), co-educational infants schools (ages 3 – 7), co-educational junior (ages 7 – 11), single-sex senior schools (ages 11 – 16) and a co-educational sixth form (ages 16 – 18).

 Curriculum

 All girls follow a core of English language and English literature, at least one MFL, sciences and mathematics to GCSE level, together with an enhancement programme of PSE and citizenship, Religious Studies, ICT and PE.
 Most girls take 10 examination subjects, including at least one humanity.
 Their choice is made from a wide list of subjects including art & design, business studies, drama, food & nutrition, geography, history and textile technology.

 Options at 'A' level include, business studies, Classics, economics, English literature, government and politics, maths, sciences, MFL, music, psychology and theatre studies.

 Pupils leaving the school proceed to a wide range of universities, including Oxbridge, as well as directly into industry and commerce.